 What are the keys to raising kids who turn out “pretty good”?

-According to President Barack Obama, father to two teen girls, it’s structure and rules.
+According to former President Barack Obama, father to two teen girls, it’s structure and rules.

 Parenting experts agree with Obama’s simple advice.